AlterMellion/InterstellarWar/README.md

 # ToDo
 ## Features
-- polish hit point mecanism.
-There seemto be timer issues
 - display overheat icon or something
 - add bonus when detroying a ship:
     - a different weapon